NSCF/SvelteSpecifyLabels/README.md

 To see all the fields that are used you can go to the src/lib/ folder and fieldMappings.js in a text editor.
 This shows you the fields that are included on the labels and their alternative names (aliases) that they can have in the input file.

+## Languages
+We hope to make this tool available in several different languages to make it more user friendly to a broader audience.
+If you would like to contribute a translation (the various labels, links and buttons, as well the more lengthy help/info page), please follow the standard process for [forking and cloning a Github repo](https://www.jcchouinard.com/github-forks-and-pull-requests/), and create a pull request with your translation.
+Short phrases are in src/i18n/lang.js, and the help/info pages are in src/components/langs (copy paste an existing file, rename it, and then translate).
+Please use the relevant ISO 639-3 language code.
+You can add the translations using a simple text editor like Notepad (not MS Word), or alternatively [download and install VS Code](https://code.visualstudio.com/download) for a richer, more colourful text editing experience.

 ## Feedback

 If you encounter errors or have suggestions, please make use of the Issues feature in Github: [https://github.com/NSCF/SvelteSpecifyLabels/issues](https://github.com/NSCF/SvelteSpecifyLabels/issues)